lmammino/loige.co/content/posts/2023-08-16_why-you-should-consider-rust-for-your-lambdas/index.md

 ### Fewer bugs

 Ok, this is probably the most opinionated point I have about Rust.
 But having written enough Rust in the last 4 years, I came to the realisation that when I write code in Rust, it generally just works.
-Or to put it more sincerely, it's generally less buggy than it would compared to using other languages such as JavaScript, Python, or Java.
+Or to put it more sincerely, it's generally less buggy than it would be compared to using other languages such as JavaScript, Python, or Java.

 This is not because Rust is magic or because you become some kind of super programmer with it.
 I honestly think that it's just due to some clever language design decisions that force you to think more about the cases when things can go wrong.